 Heartbeat Monitoring for Cron Jobs Explained

 You set up a backup script to run every night at 2 AM.
-Cron says it's scheduled.
-The logs look fine from last week.
+The crontab entry is there, the logs look fine from last week, and the server hasn't crashed.
 But nobody actually checked whether it ran last night.
 Three weeks pass.
-A database corruption hits, and the backup that should have saved you โ€” never ran.
+A database corruption hits, and the backup that should have saved you โ never ran.
 Nobody noticed.

 The Problem

 Cron is fire-and-forget.
 You schedule a task, and that's it.
-If the job fails to start, hangs, or exits with an error code you don't capture โ€” cron stays silent.
-There's no built-in mechanism to say "hey, I was supposed to run but something went wrong."
+The crontab doesn't care what happens after it forks the process.
+If the job fails to start because the executable is missing, hangs because a lock file was never released, or exits with error code 1 that nobody is reading โ cron stays completely silent.
+There is no built-in mechanism to say "hey, I was supposed to run but something went wrong."

 Why It Happens